Edit this wiki page Follow

 RPG Elements

-A large part of the game deals with the management of your character and thus effectiveness in The Zone.
-Your player management is split up into two sections: items and character information .
+A large part of the game deals with the management of the player character and thus effectiveness in The Zone.
+The character management is split up into two sections: items and character information.
 The character inventory within the game is made up of various elements of player management.
 The grid boxes are meant for items and all other areas are for descriptions and other information.
-The other side of the RPG coin here is the economy of The Zone and your state within the mercantile system.
+The other side of the RPG coin here is the economy of The Zone and the player's state within the mercantile system.

 Items